mvgoliveira/mvgoliveira/README.md

 Here you can see my projects and my studies things.

-:books: I’m currently learning: **React, Node, Typescript, Next.js, C and Java**
+:books: I’m currently learning: **React, React-Native, Node, Typescript, Next.js, C and Java**

 </div>